The Fish Dinner is a fantastic opportunity to network and engage with professionals from the actuarial industry, who attend from all across Canada.

 These information sessions are designed for companies to showcase the qualities of their companies, while allowing students to make positive, lasting impressions on employers.

 There are many actuaries with very strong resumés from quite a few different universities.
 To help our UMAC members gain an edge over the competition, we host two workshops led by former UMAC members!

 First year actuarial students may be overwhelmed with information about courses to take, exams to write, and people to meet.
 UMAC has created this guide as a reference for all the facts a new actuarial student should know.
 It includes information on UMAC fees, courses that correspond to each actuarial exam, approved calculators, and more.

 UMAC offers a mentorship program to help guide students who are beginning their actuarial degree.
 The actuarial program at our university can be confusing, fast-paced, and even isolating at times.
 This is where the mentorship program comes in.
-Through this program, we will assign mentors (usually third and fourth-year students) to newer students.
-Mentors will share their experiences, help mentees navigate any difficult decisions, and most importantly, be a friendly face to welcome new students into our big friendly actuarial student community.
+Through this program, we assign mentors (usually third and fourth-year students) to newer students.
+Mentors will share their experiences, help mentees navigate difficult decisions, and most importantly, be a friendly face to welcome new students into our big, friendly, actuarial student community.

-A new addition that we have worked on for this year has the mentors be paired up with members from the Winnipeg Actuaries’ Club (WAC).
+A new addition to our program is the pairing of mentors with members from the Winnipeg Actuaries’ Club (WAC).
 WAC members are people who are already working full time in the actuarial field.
-With this triple pairing, all three of the party’s benefit.
+With this triple pairing, all three parties benefit.
 The mentee benefits from learning about the actuarial profession, exams, and help getting settled in.
 The mentor learns further about their work, getting provided assurance that the field is meant for them.
 Finally, the WAC member gets to develop their leadership and mentorship skills by providing support and advice, all while advertising their excellent companies to prospective future actuaries.